openenclave/openenclave/samples/tls_between_enclaves/AttestedTLSREADME.md

 ```
 #### Authenticate peer certificate

-Upon receiving a certificate from the peer endpoint, a connecting party need to perform peer certificate validation.
+Upon receiving a certificate from the peer endpoint, a connecting party needs to perform peer certificate validation.

 In this feature, instead of using the TLS API's default authentication routine, which validates the certificate against a pre-determined CAs for authentication, an application needs to conduct "Extended custom certificate validation" inside the peer custom certificate verification callback (cert_verify_callback), which is supported by all the popular TLS APIs.